raspberrypilearning/ghostbusters/en/step_3.md

 [[[generic-scratch-backdrop-from-library]]]

-+ Add code to your ghost so that when you click the flag it appears and disappears forever.
++ Add code to your ghost so that it _appears and disappears forever_ when you _click the flag_.
 Test and save your project.

 [[[generic-scratch-saving]]]